-Below the "Office of Administration" are boxes for the Office of Human Resources, Office of Management Services, Office of Discretionary Grants and Workforce Programs, and the Office of Information Technology and Data Services.
+Below the "Office of Administration" are boxes for the Office of Human Resources, Office of Management Services, and the Office of Information Technology Services.

 Below the "Office of Operations" are boxes for the Office of Freight Management and Operations, Office of Transportation Management, and the Office of Transportation Operations.